 See also: performActionWithName, performActionWithTitle.

-An action, even if hidden, can be called with the performActionWithName function.
+A named action, even if hidden, can be called with the performActionWithName

 See also: performActionWithID, performActionWithTitle.